tselmegbaasan/case_jw/README.md

 ## Robot controller

-This is my solution for the robot controller case at Jayway.
+This is my solution for the robot controller case.

 1. Install dependencies (npm install)
 2. Test the application (npm test)